-Despair turns to joy as ePap restores people to health in Zimbabwe
+Despair Turns to Joy as ePap Restores People to Health in Zimbabwe

 "It is simply overwhelming to witness the levels of despair, poverty and illness.
-But this is counterbalanced with the joy that our programme has brought to these desperate communities."
+But this is counterbalanced with the joy that our program has brought to these desperate communities."
 The words of our project partners as they distributed Barnabas-funded supplies of the nutritious porridge ePap to more than 16,000 hungry and malnourished Christians in Zimbabwe.

-Barnabas delivered 52 tonnes of ePap through our new food.gives initiative to Matabeleland and Bulawayo, the areas most badly affected by hunger, where many were surviving on one meal a day.
+Barnabas delivered 52 metric tons of ePap through our new food.gives initiative to Matabeleland and Bulawayo, the areas most badly affected by hunger, where many were surviving on one meal a day.
 Our distributors showed how ePap is easy to make, by simply adding water to the pre-cooked powder.
-Rich with vitamins and minerals, it rapidly brings improvements to health.
+Rich in vitamins and minerals, it rapidly brings improvements to health.

 Deliveries of ePap coincided with the reopening of schools after nearly two years of lockdown.
-Teachers reported that, after receiving regular ePap, children were concentrating better and were no longer sleepy during class.
+Teachers reported that after receiving regular ePap, children were concentrating better and were no longer sleepy during class.
 Attendance also soared, up to 100% in some schools.

-Schoolchildren are now full of energy, thanks to ePap supplied by Barnabas
+Schoolchildren are now full of energy, thanks to ePap supplied by Barnabas.

-\$258,595 for 52 tonnes of ePap
+\$192,125 for 52 tons of ePap

-Project reference: 91-721 (feeding in Zimbabwe)
+Project Reference: PR721 (Feeding in Zimbabwe)